An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Inner Approximation Methods

 for $i = 1, \dots, N$.
 The equivalence between problems \eqref{eq:decomp 1} and \eqref{eq:decomp 2} follows from Lemma \ref{lem:ah-polytope containment}.
 Crucially, these LPs can be be solved sequentially or in parallel, producing an optimal solution to the original problem \eqref{eq:LP inner approx 2} via the reconstruction $[\,\overline{p}, \, P\,] = \sum\nolimits_{i=1}^N [\,\gamma_i, \, \Gamma_i\,]$. \end{rem}

-We close this section by reminding the reader that the proposed LP approximation \eqref{eq:LP inner approx 2} is based on a linearization of the volume objective function about the identity matrix.
-It may be possible to improve upon the quality of solutions generated by this approximation by using an iterative linearization-maximization method to locally maximize the given objective function \cite{ortega2000iterative}.
+We conclude this section by reminding the reader that the proposed LP approximation \eqref{eq:LP inner approx 2} is based on a linearization of the volume objective function about the identity matrix.
+It may be possible to improve upon the quality of solutions generated by this approximation by using an iterative linearization-maximization method \cite{ortega2000iterative} to locally maximize the volume objective function.
+As another approach, one can use an objective function that more closely mirrors the downstream task where the approximation to the aggregate flexibility will be utilized.
 We leave this as a direction for future work.